Andrew L. Stone: Early movies

-In 1926, Stone financed his first directorial effort The Elegy (1926), a two-reel movie.
-It cost $3,200, which he had raised himself and was made on sets left over from Scaramouche.
+In 1926, Stone financed his first directorial effort The Elegy (1926), a two-reel short film.
+It cost $3,200 and was made on sets left over from Scaramouche.
+He directed three short live-action short films for Charles Mintz's Winkler Pictures, which were distributed by Paramount Publix Corporation.

 His first full-length feature was Dreary House (1928).
 He worked as director on Shadows of Glory (1930), Hell's Headquarters (1932) and The Girl Said No (1937).

 Paramount

-Stone said that MGM offered him a contract in the mid 1930s but he was reluctant to take it.
-He later said, “I’d have had to pacify the stars and keep them happy – like a priest who doesn’t believe a word of what he says.
-Then there was a Paramount contract — no big stars, but freedom.
-That’s the one I went for.
-It didn’t take me long to see I’d never make a nickel, but I didn’t give a damn.”
+Stone said that MGM offered him a contract in the mid-1930s but he was reluctant to take it.
+He later said, "I'd have had to pacify the stars and keep them happy – like a priest who doesn't believe a word of what he says.
+Then there was a Paramount contract—no big stars, but freedom.
+That's the one I went for.
+It didn't take me long to see I'd never make a nickel, but I didn't give a damn."

 Stone signed a contract at Paramount for whom he made Stolen Heaven (1938), Say It in French (1938) with Ray Milland, The Great Victor Herbert (1939), and The Hard-Boiled Canary (1941).
 He was meant to make Manhattan Rhapsody for the studio.

 At 20th Century Fox he earned acclaim for directing the 1943 film Stormy Weather, starring Lena Horne.